ka-de/cringe.live/content/docs/yiff_toolkit/lora_training_guide/_index.md

 ---

+##### `--bucket_no_upscale`

+Affects the resolution of images processed by the network by disabling any upscaling of images.
+When this option is set, the network will only downscale images to fit within the maximum area specified by `self.max_area` if the image’s $width \times height$ exceeds this value.

+> The select_bucket function, particularly the code snippet you’ve highlighted, is responsible for determining the appropriate bucket for an image based on its resolution and aspect ratio.
+Here’s a step-by-step explanation of what the code does:
+>
+> Check if downscaling is needed: If the product of image_width and image_height is greater than self.max_area, the image is too large and must be downscaled while maintaining its aspect ratio.
+> Calculate the resized dimensions: It calculates the width and height that the image should be resized to, such that the resized image’s area does not exceed self.max_area and the aspect ratio is preserved.
+> Round the dimensions: The round_to_steps function is used to round the resized dimensions to the nearest multiple of self.reso_steps, which is a parameter that defines the step size for resolution buckets.
+> Determine the aspect ratio error: The code compares the aspect ratio of the width and height after rounding to decide which dimension to prioritize in order to minimize the error in aspect ratio after resizing.
+> Select the resized size: Based on the smaller aspect ratio error, it chooses the resized dimensions that best maintain the original aspect ratio of the image.
+> In summary, the select_bucket function is ensuring that when downscaling is necessary, the image is resized to dimensions that are multiples of the resolution step size (self.reso_steps) and as close as possible to the original aspect ratio, without exceeding the maximum allowed area (self.max_area).
+Upscaling is not performed when --bucket_no_upscale is set.

+---

 ##### `--min_bucket_reso` and `--max_bucket_reso`

 Specifies the minimum and maximum resolutions used by the buckets.
 These values are ignored if `--bucket_no_upscale` is set.